 Getting to the port from the airport:

 Since I travel on a budget, booking transportation through Carnival Cruise wasn’t an option for me.
 They charge way too much- Sorry Carnival!
 We just googled different shuttle services and read reviews on them.
 We went with AA Access Transport.
 They charged $90 for two of us, round-trip, tip included.
 We called ahead of time and scheduled a pick-up, and they had us call them when we landed.
 It was easy.
 I didn’t feel comfortable giving them my credit card information over the phone, so they agreed to let me pay cash at the time of our pick-up.
 The driver was nice, the 50-minute drive was peaceful, and because we went through them and not Carnival Cruise we had more money in our pockets for liquor for onboard activities.

 Check-in and Boarding Process:

 The Carnival Cruise website said that boarding began at like 12:30, but it makes things so much easier if you get there a lot earlier than that.
-We arrived at 10:30am and there were already a large amount of people in front of us.
+We arrived at 10:30 a.m. and there were already a lot of people in front of us.
 Security screening and check-in is pretty painless.
 It’s similar to the TSA screening at airports but with nicer employees.
-It only takes a couple minutes to get through the security area.
+It only takes a couple of minutes to get through the security area.

 After that, you fill out a health questionnaire and go to an agent to check-in.